Susmo31/FRIENDS/README.md

 Write your favourite food :grin:.
 ### THIRD STEP
 - INFO
- - Write your hobby/hobbies
+ - - Write your hobby/hobbies
- - Favourite movie :grey_question:
+ - - Favourite movie :grey_question:
- - One thing you like about me
+ - - One thing you like about me
- - One thing you don't like about me :sweat:
+ - - One thing you don't like about me :sweat:
 ### LAST STEP
 I can't type more shitty things.
 Please do whatever u want.
 Finally commit your change and send me pull request :relaxed:

-*pushed by Hasibul https://github.com/starhasibul and Snehashis https://github.com/snehashis365 but created by Susmita https://github.com/Susmo31 .*
+*pushed by [Hasibul] (https://github.com/starhasibul) and [Snehashis] (https://github.com/snehashis365) but created by [Susmita] (https://github.com/Susmo31) .*